varun7860/Artificial-Intelligence/Image Processing/Motion Blur Remover/README.md

 ## What is Motion Blur?
 <img align = "center" width = "300" height = "250" src = "https://github.com/varun7860/Artificial-Intelligence/blob/main/Image%20Processing/Motion%20Blur%20Remover/Assets/Blurred%20Image.gif">

+Motion Blur is a degradation of image caused due to the moment of the object relative to the sensor in the camera when the shutter is open.
+Motion Blur can also be caused due to the movement of camera as well.
+For example if you take a picture while moving your camera the resultant image will be motion blurred.
+There are 3 types of blur:

+- Horizontal Blur: Linear motion is horizontal direction
+- Vertical Blur: Linear motion in vertical direction
+- Circular Blur: Linear motion is circular direction

 ## Filters used for deblurring

 ## Learning Modules